PAM-challenge-beta/2024-task1b/README.md

 - `label`: Label type (BmA/BmB/BmZ/BmD/Bp20Hz/Bp20Plus/BpDS)
 - `timestamp`: The detection time from the start of the file.

-You will find the annotation file for evaluation set on this repository.
+You will find the annotation file for the evaluation set in this repository.

 ### Model Requirements